hasparus/r3fts/README.md

   - why was it hard in TS
     - static clashes with dynamic
   - How React Native lies about its types
-  - Why waabouts traversing the API in JS harder (impossible?)
+  - Why was traversing the API in JS harder (impossible?)
   - show the code

 **Comments**: